Ready to start growing your own fruit? With these basic fruit tree growing tips, you’ll grow delicious, juicy fruit at home.

 Tree banding is another method to stop the winter moth from laying eggs in your fruit trees that later hatch and then the caterpillars go wild, eating up your tree!

-Tanglefoot is a popular brand and in fall you simply put a band of a crepe paper-like product around the trunk, apply the tanglefoot and capture those moths on their way up the tree.
+Tanglefoot is a popular brand here in Canada and in fall you simply put a band of a crepe paper-like product around the trunk, apply the tanglefoot and capture those moths on their way up the tree.

-Check out how I do it in this video:
+Check out how I install the Tanglefoot band in this video:

 And keep an eye on your trees, especially in early spring.
 Look for any tent caterpillar nests on the branches.
 They show up as spider-web like nets that contain the baby tent caterpillars.
 If you see a nest the best way is to cut out the branch that it’s attached to and drown them in a bucket of water.